egzola/old-school-color-for-arduino-ide/README.md

 # oliveDuino

-Change the Arduino IDE colors to black background and green color font
+Change the Arduino IDE colors to black background and green color font (almost an old school style)

 Green Olive Colors for Arduino IDE